LillyVernon/info2180-lab3/README.md

-#TIK TOK TOE GAME USING HTML,CSS and JS
+#TIC TAC TOE GAME USING HTML,CSS and JS

-# info2180-lab3
+# TIC TAC TOE

 #INFO2180Lab3
 This is Lab 3 for Tomoya Vernon